Charles Lucas (Missouri lawyer): Duel and death

 Rumors circulated questioning Benton's motives and whether Benton had deliberately set the duel rules so they were farther apart.
 On September 23 Benton challenged Lucas to a rematch, saying "When I released you from your engagement to return to the island, I yielded to a feeling of generosity in my own bosom, and to a sentiment of deference to the judgment of others.
 From the reports which now fill the country it would seem that yourself and some of your friends have placed my conduct to very different motives.
 The object of this is to bring these calumnies to an end, and to give you an opportunity of justifying the great expectation which has been excited.
 Colonel Lawless will receive your terms, and I expect your distance not to exceed nine feet."

 Lucas who had been in Cape Girardeau received the note on September 26 and agreed to the duel on September 27 on Bloody Island.
 He died within an hour after being shot.
 Benton extended his hand to Lucas and Lucas replied "I forgive you."
 Lucas' second for both duels was Joshua Barton, who would later also die in a duel on the island.

 He was buried in Calvary Cemetery in St. Louis.

 Four of Lucas' brothers were to die violently.
-Lucas' land went to a brother and sister and much of the land in Normandy was to wind up in the hands of explorer Wilson Price Hunt.
+Lucas' land went to a brother, James Hunt Lucas, and a sister; much of the Normany land would wind up in the hands of explorer Wilson Price Hunt.